Search for a recipe

 • Add the kaju powder to the sugar syrup and mix well

 • Add ghee and mix well.
-Grease your hands with little ghee and knead the cashew dough well (like chappati dough)
+Grease your hands with a little ghee and knead the cashew dough well (like chappati dough)

 • Transfer the dough to the greased aluminum foil.
 Cover one more greased aluminum foil over the dough ( imagine sandwich, in between two greased aluminum foil the kaju dough is present)